css-raku/CSS-Font-Resources-raku/docs/CSS/Font/Resources.md

   * Fallback local references are also appended for the font's font-family list.

 These matches are ordered by user preference.
-The fonts themselves can be fetched using the `.IO` or `.Blob` method on the first matching font.
+The fonts themselves can be fetched using the `.IO` or `.Str` or Blob methods on the first matching font.